 Another key to the health and vitality of TCAA is leadership development.
-The TC develops leadership, experience and continuity by promoting team over point person approach in a variety of important roles.
+The TC develops leadership, experience and continuity by promoting team over point person approach in a verity of important roles.
 As example the TCAA Chair appoints a secretary to a) assist in the chair’s functions and b) learn the process, procedures and duties of the chair developing an excellent candidate as future chair.
-We intend to implement a similar continuity model across the Medals and Awards, Membership, and other Committees and Subcommittees.
+We are moving forward to implement a similar continuity model across the Medals & Awards, Members, and other Committees and Subcommittees.

 ASA Conference Events

 The productivity of ASA members focused on Architectural Acoustics (AA) continues to be reflected in the numerous special sessions, organized by specialists passionate about a topic, and populated by authors generous to advance it.

 The spring 2015 meeting in Pittsburgh; We welcomed 93 attendees in our Technical Committee meeting including a healthy student participation of 22.
 TCAA sponsored 90 papers across 12 special sessions.